espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 ##  Scenario

-In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the [COVID-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) Open Research Dataset (CORD-19) .
+In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the [COVID-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) Open Research Dataset (CORD-19).
 CORD-19 is a resource of over 181,000 scholarly articles, including over 80,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
-This freely available dataset is provided to the global research community to apply recent advances in information retrieval and other AI techniques to generate new insights in support of the ongoing fight against this infectious disease.
+This freely available dataset is provided to the global research community to apply recent advances in Information Retrieval and other AI techniques to generate new insights in support of the ongoing fight against this infectious disease.
 There is a growing urgency for these approaches because of the rapid acceleration in new coronavirus literature, making it difficult for the medical research community to keep up.

 ## The task
-For this tutorial, we will write an information retrieval pipeline that helps anyone to query the cord-19 dataset and find relevant articles for their queries.
+For this tutorial, we will write an Information Retrieval pipeline that helps anyone to query the cord-19 dataset and find relevant articles for their queries.

 We will show two different approaches to building that pipeline.
 The first approach uses the TF-IDF and cosine similarity between the query and the articles.
 We will use Elasticsearch with the python API to search our articles for the second one.